A 3-way LTAS of three *Somethin' Else* CDs — confirming the processing newly added at the RVG Edition 1999 stage

 - The cutting EQ curve has been consistent as RIAA from early 1955 onward, based on equipment records and Van Gelder's own testimony (→ What equipment did Rudy Van Gelder use for cutting?)

 - The sonic shaping done in the mastering stage (whether for LP cutting masters or for CD remasters) is a process independent of the cutting EQ curve.
-The centering, compression, and low-end reduction observed above are all processing that was newly added at the (2) RVG Edition CD 1999 stage, as confirmed by objective measurement
+The centering, compression, and low-end reduction observed above are all processing newly added at the (2) RVG Edition CD 1999 stage, as confirmed by objective measurement

 - Perceptual differences such as "the original sounds different from the reissue" or "CD A sounds different from CD B" are not, on their own, grounds for inferring a difference in the cutting EQ curve